-1. During business hours, MassArt's Public Safety Department notifies the Campus Police Chief/ Director of Public Safety, Deborah Crafts, and Dean of Students, Jamie Costello.
-After business hours, the MassArt Department of Public Safety notifies Chief Crafts and Dean Costello, and if appropriate, Senior Director of Housing and Residence Life Andrew Dore.
+1. During business hours, MassArt's Public Safety Department notifies the Campus Police Chief/ Director of Public Safety, and Dean of Students,.
+After business hours, the MassArt Department of Public Safety notifies Chief and Dean, and if appropriate, Senior Director of Housing and Residence Life

-The MassArt Department of Public Safety will assist in determining the most recent access card swipes (residence hall, dining hall, etc.) documented for the student.
+The MassArt Department of Public Safety will assist in determining the most recent access card swipes (residence hall, dining hall, parking garage, etc.) documented for the student.
 After business hours, the Dean of Students will be notified if initial steps do not locate the student.